-WARNING: Plugging the saw in during alignment can result in your fingers, hand, or arm being cut off from blade contact.
+WARNING: Plugging the saw in during alignment can result in electrical shock or your fingers, hand, or arm being cut off from blade contact.
 Do not plug in the saw at any time during alignment.
 The saw should only be plugged in when it is to be used.